chiappo98/fast_detector_Response/README.md

 ### Submission on Virtual Machine
 Together with the fast response, in this repository the user can find also the `launch_resp.sh` bash script.
 It provides a fast and easy way to submit the job on the VM and retrive information on its status, creating also new folders to store the response output.

-Once logged on neutrino-01 you can launch the detector response through the bash script with the following command
+Once logged on neutrino-01 (same procedure applied in [Fast_resp installation](#fast_resp-installation)) you can launch the detector response through the bash script with the following command
 ```
 bash launch_resp.sh -i <INPUT_file_PATH> -f <OUTPUT_folder_PATH> -d <OUTPUT_folder_NAME> -e <MAX_event_NUMBER> -n <NUMBER_of_REPETITIONS>
 ```